gabivlj/candice/docs/tutorials/tutorial_01.md

 }
 ```

-Be careful though, because if unreachable block runs, it will crash!
+Be careful with accessing unions that you don't know the type of!

 ## Problems?